mobileink/codegenres/doc/intro.md

 does not involve any notion of computation.
 * [Category theory](http://plato.stanford.edu/entries/category-theory/)
-  (CT) "appeared almost out of nowhere" in a paper 1945 paper by Eilenberg & Mac Lane, although it was not realized until the 1960s(?) that CT could serve as a foundational framework.
-It grew out or researches in algebra.
+  (CT) "appeared almost out of nowhere" in a paper 1945 paper by Eilenberg & Mac Lane, but it was not realized until the 1960s(?) that CT could serve as a foundational framework.
+CT grew out of researches in algebra.
 * [Homotopy Type Theory](http://homotopytypetheory.org/book/) (HoTT)
   is a (very) recent entrant, "based on a recently discovered connection between homotopy theory and type theory."